i4o-dev/i4o.dev-astro/README.md

 -   [x] Sitemap and other SEO stuff
 -   [x] Detect reading time and show in <del>post list and</del> post page
 -   [x] Display now playing from Spotify
+-   [ ] Book covers on reading and book notes page (Reference: https://vjy.me/book)
 -   [ ] Add resume page
--   [ ] show icons in blog post list page for the language/framework the post is talking about.
+-   [ ] Show icons in the blog post list page for the language/framework the post is about.
 -   [ ] Support article series
--   [ ] Show reading progress
+-   [ ] Show reading progress on the post page
--   [ ] Search
+-   [ ] Search/Command Palette (using [cmdk from paco](https://cmdk.paco.me/))
 -   [ ] Newsletter in MDX
 -   [ ] Project pages - each project has its own page along with a timeline of updates